 Michael Eavis, the owner/organiser of the

-Pilton Pop Festival Glastonbury Festival said in the Daily Mail newspaper (
+Pilton Pop Festival Glastonbury Festival said in the Daily Mail newspaper (Saturday 9th July 2011) that ‘the boom in summer music festivals will be over in three years’.

 Well, although there’s a lot of logic behind Michael’s thought, it’s clear to anyone with half a brain that he’s wrong.